Sweezal/gesture-based-desktop-control/README.md

 ├── .gitignore
 └── LICENSE

-How to Run
+How to Run:

-1. Clone the repository
+Clone the repository:

 git clone https://github.com/<your-username>/gesture-based-desktop-control.git
 cd gesture-based-desktop-control

-2. (Optional but recommended) Create virtual environment python -m venv venv venv\Scripts\activate
+(Optional but recommended) Create virtual environment:

+python -m venv venv
+venv\Scripts\activate

-3. Install dependencies
+Install dependencies:

 pip install -r requirements.txt

-4. Run the program
+Run the program:

 python src/mouse_control.py

 Make sure your webcam is working and there is good lighting for better gesture detection.

-Demo

-A short demo video showing cursor movement, clicking, scrolling, and screenshot capture is available in the demo/ folder (or linked externally).

-Challenges Faced
+Challenges Faced:

 Designing gestures that do not conflict with each other